selenaqian/moono/README.md

     * ThemeSelectionScene
     * WildColorSelectorView
 * Required setting up the UI and setting the buttons and clicks on certain nodes to actions.

+Tess Noonan (tcn6):
+* Implementing classes in the cards package
+    * Card
+    * Suit enum
+    * Value enum
+* Implementing classes in the piles package to group together cards:
+    * Pile interface
+    * Deck abstract class
+    * DiscardPile
+    * DrawPile
+    * CardBuilder
+    * Hand
+* Implementing classes in the config package in order to give backend save/load functionality:
+    * GameInfo
+    * JavaToXML
+    * XMLToJava
+* Contributed to the UnoActionApplier class

 ### Resources Used
 - [Uno Rules](https://service.mattel.com/instruction_sheets/42001pr.pdf)